sueszli/blog/choosing macos.md

 ## downsides of linux

-choosing linux for servers? absolutely! it's the go-to for reliability and performance. but when it comes to desktops / your daily driver, it's a bit different. many folks opt for linux because they love ricing their distro or they see it as a way to support open-source ideals. it can be fun and impactful, but let's face it, sometimes it's not the most practical choice for everyday use.
+choosing linux for servers? absolutely! it's the go-to for reliability and performance. but when it comes to desktops / your daily driver, it's a bit different. many folks opt for linux because they love ricing their distro or they see it as a way to support open-source ideals. it can be fun and impactful, but let's face it: sometimes it's not the most practical choice for everyday use.

+is this linux's fault? or is it more about big tech not playing nice? it's a valid debate.

 _my issues with linux:_

 - lack of support for most proprietary software

      it isn't economically viable for companies to support linux as there are so many distros and so few users.

-     emulators (ie. wine) break with microsoft word, zoom and even the chrome browser doesn't render the same as on windows or macos. of course there are plenty of open source alternatives but you don't always get to choose what software your team is using and having a highly individual workflow makes it a lot harder to collaborate.
+     emulators (ie. wine) break with microsoft word, zoom and even the chrome browser doesn't render the same as on windows or macos. while open-source alternatives exist, team collaboration can suffer when everyone isn't on the same page software-wise.

-     you could argue that this isn't linux's fault but that of big tech. i think it's a valid point to make since it's a problem that you will have to deal with if you use linux.

 - lack of support for most laptop hardware

-     linux isn't meant for laptops but desktop PCs or servers.

      you have to buy dedicated hardware (like system76 laptops) for things to work right out the box or else you will have to spend hours searching and configuring drivers.